Philco: Early history

 Philco was founded in 1892 as Helios Electric Company.
 From its inception until 1904, the company manufactured carbon-arc lamps.
-As this line of business slowly foundered over the last decade of the 19th century, the firm experienced increasingly difficult times.
+As this line of business slowly floundered over the last decade of the 19th century, the firm experienced increasingly difficult times.
 As the Philadelphia Storage Battery Company, in 1906 it began making batteries for electric vehicles.
 They later supplied home charging batteries to the infant radio industry.
 The Philco brand name appeared in 1919.
-From 1920 to 1927, all radios were powered by storage batteries which were fairly expensive and often messy in the home.

 Radios

-A very successful August 1925 consumer product, called the "Socket Power Battery Eliminator", was a rectifier unit which enabled users to operate their battery-powered radios from standard light or wall sockets.
-By 1927, over a million of these units had been sold, but the invention of the vacuum tube rectifier (incorporated into the coming 1928 line of radio sets) made this technology obsolete.
+Until the mid- to late-1920s, all radios except crystal sets were powered by vacuum tube batteries which were expensive, needed frequent charging, and leaked battery acid, reducing the wife approval factor in the home.
+A very successful August 1925 Philco consumer product, called the "Socket Power Battery Eliminator", was a rectifier unit which enabled users to operate radios from standard light sockets.
+By 1927 over a million of these units had been sold, but from that year the industry began manufacturing batteryless radios using RCA's AC tube.
+The almost immediate end of demand for battery eliminators forced Philco to quickly design and manufacture its own radios that used household power.

-In 1926, Philco decided to begin making radios.
 The first Philco radios were introduced in mid-1928, and 96,000 were produced that year, making Philco radios 26th in the nation in production volume.
 Up to that time most radios were handmade and priced for relatively wealthy consumers.
 Atwater Kent, the leading radio seller, coincidentally was also located in Philadelphia.

 The Philadelphia Storage Battery Company decided that prices of radios could be scaled for a mass market by incorporating assembly line techniques then only used by the automobile industry.
 By the 1929 model year, Philco was in third place behind Atwater Kent and Majestic (Grigsby-Grunow Corp) in radio sales.
 In 1930, the company sold 600,000 radios, grossed $34 million, and was the leading radio maker in the country.
 By 1934, they had captured 30% of the domestic radio market.